mistersouza/localle/README.md

 ![Roboto](https://github.com/mistersouza/localle/blob/main/static/assets/images/localle_font.png)

+## Features

+▷ Hey, listen up!
+We're all about making waves in the community and doing it right.
+We focused on the essentials, cherry-picking the must-haves that match most needs to get our MVP out the door on time.

 ### Database

 ▷ Check it out—the backstage of our database magic!
 This diagram reveals the intricate web of connections between our database models.
 It's a snapshot of simplicity and power.
 But hey, there's a deeper story to each model.
 Take a closer peek to unravel their secrets and see how they all come together!